jjackson-eco/mammal_weather_lifehistory/weather_population_growth/README.md

          weather_var_lab = gsub("recip", "recipitation", weather_var_lab))
 ```

 This gives us weather coefficients for each variable and scale of our 502 records.
 Assuming first that all spatial scales are ~identical in their effect size, here we plot the density of the weather coefficient for each of the weather variables.
+We can see this at two scales of coefficient values, one between -0.05-0.05 and one between -5-5.
+This shows that coefficients of weather effects are largely very small across records.
+However, there are some cases with large weather coefficients.

 <img src="../plots/weather_pop_growth/coef_weather_vars.jpeg" width="800" />